 As the ‘80s approached, Barbie wanted to relax in the sun and not worry about sunscreen.
 Sun Lovin' Malibu Barbie came with “a peek-a-boo tan” that showed underneath her two-piece turquoise bikini.

-Barbie's friend Christie came out in 1968, but the first official black Barbie didn't hit the shelves until 1980.
+Barbie's friend Christie came out in 1968, but the first official African American Barbie didn't hit the shelves until 1980.
 Since designers used the Steffie face mold—Barbie's white friend released in 1972—the new black Barbie still had features similar to her white counterpart.
-The doll was a success.
 Mattel also released a Hispanic Barbie that year.

 In 1981, Barbie followed in the footsteps of Dolly Parton and became a Western star.
 With the press of a button on her back, she could wink while stamping her autograph.
 Barbie also put on some leg warmers and a pair of roller skates.
 A decade later, she took up rollerblading.